axie0927/FindingGhostParticles-RegressionSubgroup/README.md

 We performed an EDA on the processed data to figure out which features would be the best the use in our model training.
 This EDA utilizes a subset of the larger training data set, this file can be found named 'results.csv'.
 Note that it will not be used in the model building and we will be using the full data set for training.

 ## Models

+Below is a list of models we built that are trained on our processed data (MJD_TRAIN_PROCESSED).

 - **Linear Regression Model (Baseline Model)**